airwallex/airwallex-payment-android/GUIDE.md

     }
 ```

-4. After successfully confirming the `PaymentIntent`, you need to call `handleAction` to redirect to the payment screen.
-After the payment is completed, it will be redirected to the merchant app.
+4. After successfully confirming the payment intent, you need to call `handleAction` to redirect the shopper to corresponding App .
+After the payment is completed, the shopper will be redirected to your app.
 ```kotlin
 val listener = object : Airwallex.PaymentListener<PaymentIntent> {
         override fun onSuccess(response: PaymentIntent) {